+There is advice on what to do during a co-op board interview, but not much on what not to do.
 But it’s still possible to muck it up.
-There’s plenty of advice out there on what to do during a board interview but not much on what not do.
-Apart from the obvious like not showering for a week before the board interview or introducing them to your pet monkey, there are other less dramatic ways you can torpedo the co-op interview.
-Here are four surefire ways to fail your co-op board interview.
+Apart from the obvious, like not showering for a week before the board interview or introducing them to your pet monkey, there are other less dramatic ways you can torpedo the co-op interview.

 Asking too many or the wrong questionsAsking too many or the wrong questions